 The first thing to decide after serious injury or illness on the job is whether or not it’s worth filing a claim at all.
 It doesn’t come without some disadvantages.
 An average worker may face issues such as; inevitable costs and lack of proper legal representation, among many more.
 Employees often don’t know how best to navigate the workers compensation insurance claim process without help.

 How To Get Started On Your Workers Compensation Claim Process?

-It’s your typical Tuesday morning at work.
-You spend a few minutes at your desk checking your email, then you get up and go to the breakroom to get a cup of coffee.
+It’s your typical Tuesday at work.
+You spend a few minutes at your desk checking your email, then get up to get a cup of coffee.
 Unfortunately, you don’t notice the puddle of spilled orange juice someone left on the floor next to the coffee machine.
 You slip and take a bad fall.
 Now you have a broken wrist.
-You can’t type and therefore you can’t work for a few of weeks.
+You can’t type and therefore you can’t work for a few weeks.
 This is how you get started on your workers compensation claim process:

 Step One: Report the Injury To Your Employer As Soon As You Can

 Report the injury ASAP.
 Do not wait more than seven days from the date of the injury to report it.
 If you do, your claim may be denied.

 Step Two: Fill Out And Submit Paperwork